The Ultimate Guide to DevOps: Best Practices

 Collaboration and Communication

-One of the fundamental principles of DevOps is the emphasis on collaboration and communication between development and operations teams.
-By breaking down the traditional silos and fostering a shared understanding of the software development lifecycle, DevOps encourages a culture of mutual trust, empathy, and shared responsibility.
+A core principle of DevOps is fostering collaboration and communication between development and operations teams.
+By breaking down silos, it creates a culture of mutual trust, empathy, and shared responsibility throughout the software development lifecycle.

 Continuous Improvement and Iteration